CompSciDude1/scg_test/README.md

 ### Windows

-* Extract protobuf_x64-windows.zip to protobuf_x64-windows using your favorite archive manager
-* Extract zlib_x64-windows.zip to zlib_x64-windows using your favorite archive manager
 * Install CMake
 * Open CMake GUI
 * Specify the source directory, which is the same location as the CMakeLists.txt